 - Maintenance: A period whereby sustained change occurs and new behaviors replace old ones.
 Maintenance occurs within 6-9 months of sustained progress; however, this may vary by client dependent upon the length of the addiction.
 For instance, someone with a 20-year addiction will likely require more time to sustain new behavior.

-- Relapse: relapse occurs when the individual returns to the old problematic behavior At this point it is incumbent upon the client to immediately seek assistance to resume recovery
+- Relapse: relapse occurs when the individual returns to the old problematic behavior.
+When signs of relapse are noticed, it is incumbent upon the client to immediately seek assistance to resume recovery

 Treatment of Addictions